OlaFosheimGrostad/dex/README.md

 ## Syntax

-The syntax currently mimics the regular D syntax with the following changes
+The syntax currently mimics the regular D syntax with the following changes:

 Dex syntax | D syntax
 -------------|----------